neorv32 logo

 If you have changed the default memory configuration (MEM_INT_IMEM_SIZE and MEM_INT_DMEM_SIZE generics) keep those new sizes in mind - these values are required for setting up the software framework in the next section General Software Framework Setup.

 Listing 3.
-Entity signals of neorv32_testsetup_approm.vhd
+Ports of neorv32_test_setup_bootloader.vhd

 port (